RapidField/solid-instruments/doc/articles/QuickStartGuide.md

 #### [RapidField.SolidInstruments.DataAccess.Autofac](https://www.solidinstruments.com/api/RapidField.SolidInstruments.DataAccess.Autofac.html)

 <section>
-Exposes the Autofac IoC integration for the Solid Instruments implementations of abstractions for the repository and unit-of-work patterns.
+Exposes the Autofac integration for the Solid Instruments implementations of abstractions for the repository and unit-of-work patterns.
 </section>

 <br />